Moosequatch/terraform-beginner-bootcamp-2023/README.md

 `.terraform.lock.hcl` contains the locked versioning for the providers and modules used in the project.
 This *should be comitted* to the **Version Control System (VCS)** that the project team is using, eg. Github.

+#### Terraform Destroy

+`terraform destroy` will destroy terraform resources created in terraform. `--auto-approve` flag is also valid here.

 ### Terraform State Files

 `.terraform.tfstate` contains information about the current infrastructure's state and **should not be commited** to the VCS.